UCL/rsd-engineeringcourse/session03/intro.md

 * Readable code
 * Automated tests
-* Small code samples showing
+* Small code samples demonstrating how to use the api

 Comment-based Documentation tools
 -------------------